biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 3rd Place

-Church:	Orange County Worship Center, Santa Ana, CA
+* **Church**: Orange County Worship Center, Santa Ana, CA
-Coach:	Irv Kuroishi
+* **Coach**: Irv Kuroishi
+* **Team:**
-Team:	Colin Kuroishi
+   * Colin Kuroishi
-Jonathan Barthuly
+   * Jonathan Barthuly
-Zach Mang
+   * Zach Mang
 * **Preliminaries**:
-Round 1: Won against Dayspring A/G, Bowling Green, OH 155 to 80
+  * Round 1: Won against Dayspring A/G, Bowling Green, OH 155 to 80
-Round 2: Lost to CrossPoint A/G, Portage, WI 100 to 155
+  * Round 2: Lost to CrossPoint A/G, Portage, WI 100 to 155
-Round 3: Won against Norhtridge A/G, Grand Island, NE 240 to 35
+  * Round 3: Won against Norhtridge A/G, Grand Island, NE 240 to 35
-Round 4: Won against Meridian A/G, Meridian, ID 170 to 55
+  * Round 4: Won against Meridian A/G, Meridian, ID 170 to 55
-Round 5: Won against Central A/G, Springfield, MO 150 to 145
+  * Round 5: Won against Central A/G, Springfield, MO 150 to 145
-Round 6: Won against Calvary A/G, Dunwoody, GA 150 to 70
+  * Round 6: Won against Calvary A/G, Dunwoody, GA 150 to 70
-Round 7: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 20 to 160 Round 8: Lost to Owasso First A/G, Owasso, OK 95 to 255 Round 9: Won against Harvest Time A/G, Brunswick, OH 135 to 100
+  * Round 7: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 20 to 160
+  * Round 8: Lost to Owasso First A/G, Owasso, OK 95 to 255
+  * Round 9: Won against Harvest Time A/G, Brunswick, OH 135 to 100
 * **Round Robin**:
-Round 1: Lost to Owasso First A/G, Owasso, OK 100 to 255
+  * Round 1: Lost to Owasso First A/G, Owasso, OK 100 to 255
-Round 2: Lost to Faith A/G, Orlando, FL 55 to 265
+  * Round 2: Lost to Faith A/G, Orlando, FL 55 to 265
-Round 3: Won against Manassas A/G, Bristow, VA 170 to 120
+  * Round 3: Won against Manassas A/G, Bristow, VA 170 to 120
-Round 4: Won against Tacoma Life Center, Tacoma, WA 235 to 70 Round 5: Lost to First A/G, Binghamton, NY 65 to 130
+  * Round 4: Won against Tacoma Life Center, Tacoma, WA 235 to 70
+  * Round 5: Lost to First A/G, Binghamton, NY 65 to 130
-Round 6: Won against Christian Temple, Houston, TX 75 to 65 Round 7: Won against Braeswood A/G, Houston, TX 150 to 115
+  * Round 6: Won against Christian Temple, Houston, TX 75 to 65
+  * Round 7: Won against Braeswood A/G, Houston, TX 150 to 115
-Round 8: Lost to Praise A/G, Garfield, NJ 90 to 100
+  * Round 8: Lost to Praise A/G, Garfield, NJ 90 to 100
-Round 9: Won against Journey Fellowship Church, Slidell, LA 220 to 75 Round 10: Won against Dayspring A/G, Bowling Green, OH 125 to 115 Round 11: Won against First A/G, Lexington, KY 195 to 110
+  * Round 9: Won against Journey Fellowship Church, Slidell, LA 220 to 75
+  * Round 10: Won against Dayspring A/G, Bowling Green, OH 125 to 115
-Round 12: Won against Christian Chapel, Tulsa, OK 150 to 125 Round 13: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 95 to 150 Round 14: Lost to CrossPoint A/G, Portage, WI 105 to 110 Round 15: Lost to Cedar Park A/G, Bothell, WA 55 to 210 Round 16: Won against Journey Church, Bridgeville, PA 170 to 145 Round 17: Won against Northridge A/G, Grand Island, NE 170 to 115 Round 18: Lost to James River A/G, "One in Christ", Ozark, MO 105 to 230 Round 19: Lost to Faith A/G, West Plains, MO 75 to 125
+  * Round 11: Won against First A/G, Lexington, KY 195 to 110
+  * Round 12: Won against Christian Chapel, Tulsa, OK 150 to 125
+  * Round 13: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 95 to 150
+  * Round 14: Lost to CrossPoint A/G, Portage, WI 105 to 110
+  * Round 15: Lost to Cedar Park A/G, Bothell, WA 55 to 210
+  * Round 16: Won against Journey Church, Bridgeville, PA 170 to 145
+  * Round 17: Won against Northridge A/G, Grand Island, NE 170 to 115
+  * Round 18: Lost to James River A/G, "One in Christ", Ozark, MO 105 to 230
+  * Round 19: Lost to Faith A/G, West Plains, MO 75 to 125
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Orange County Worship Center, Santa Ana, CA" html=image_html %}